superRaytin/paginationjs/docs/en.md

 - `totalNumber`

 ### header <em>string | function(currentPage, totalPage, totalNumber)</em>
 Prepend extra contents to the pagination buttons.
-Accepts a `string` or a `function` that return the extra contents.
+Accepts a `string` or a `function` that will return the extra contents.

 The following are the available template variables: